mothur/mothur.github.io/_wiki/the_effects_of_eutrophication_on_the_structure_of_bacterial_biofilms.md

 A phylogenetic tree was created by adding the 2096 partial sequences to a tree containing \~ 9000 full length 16S rRNA gene sequences compiled by Philip Hugenholtz.
-This tree can be downloaded as an ARB file from the Ribosomal Database Project → Resources → Philip Hugenholtz\'s 16S rRNA ARB Database, at [https://rdp.cme.msu.edu/misc/resources.jsp](https://rdp.cme.msu.edu/misc/resources.jsp).
+This tree can be downloaded as an ARB file from the Ribosomal Database Project → Resources → Philip Hugenholtz's 16S rRNA ARB Database, at [https://rdp.cme.msu.edu/misc/resources.jsp](https://rdp.cme.msu.edu/misc/resources.jsp).

 The aligned sequences were added to the Hugenholtz data base by